meelgroup/louvain-community/README.md

 sudo make install
 ```

 In case you are going to use the system in another `cmake` based project, you don't even need to install.
-In these cases, you can look for the library in your `CMakeLists.txt` file by:
+In these cases, you can look for the library in your `CMakeLists.txt` file via:

 ```
 find_package(louvain_communities CONFIG)